Claremont railway station, Perth: Station location

 Claremont station is located in the middle of Claremont.
 The railway's right-of-way lies between two arterial roads: Shenton Road and Gugeri Street.
-There are three access points to the station from each street.
-At the western and eastern ends of the island platform are grade level track crossings through electrically activated gates.
-In the centre of the platform the original pedestrian bridge provides access by stairs to the platform and to the elevated signal box.
+There are two access points to the station from each street: a grade level track crossing through electrically activated gates at the eastern end of the station, and the original pedestrian bridge that provides access by stairs to the platform and to the elevated signal box.
+Additionally, a pedestrian underpass connects both streets west of the station.